-Part I. Let us focus on the second term in the right-hand side of (8).
+Part I: Let us focus on the second term in the right hand side of Equation (8).
 The first observation is that it contains only approximation errors, which means that we are interested only in its asymptotic behavior.
 Let us expand it using first-order Taylor approximation and use the fact that $\tau_i d = O(d)$:

-$$\prod{j=0}^{i-1} (1 - O(d))O(d) = (1 + O(d))^i O(d),$$ (9)
+$$\prod{i=0}^{i-1} (1 - O(d)) O(d) = (1 + O(d))^i O(d),$$ (9)

 where the change in the sign is warranted because the goal is to determine the asymptotic behavior.
 For i = 1, only one step is necessary for computing the volume rendering integral along the ray, and the previous equation will exhibit linear convergence.
 Nevertheless, in the general case, the numerical integration requires multiple steps, hence errors accumulate, and the convergence may change.
-Thus, we set i = n.
-Knowing that $(1 + O(d))^n = O(1)$ (see Appendix, which can be found on the Computer Society Digital Library at http://doi.ieeecomputersociety.org/ 10.1109/TVCG.2013.90) and inserting (9) into (8) we obtain
+Thus we set i = n.
+Knowing that $(1 + O(d))^n = O(1)$ (see Appendix) and inserting Equation (9) into Equation (8) we obtain: